excel-soft-bootcamp/identify-objects-continued-SushsaviG/Validation Controls.md

  For example, you can create a validation control that checks whether the value entered into a text box is 8 or more characters long.<br/>
 #### <asp:CustomValidator ID="CustomValidator1" runat="server" ErrorMessage="CustomValidator"></asp:CustomValidator>

-## User Controls

-- User controls are containers into which you can put markup and Web server controls.
-- UserControl file has .ascx extension.
-- An ASP.NET Web user control is similar to a complete ASP.NET Web page (.aspx file), with both a user interface page and code.
-- You create the user control in much the same way you create an ASP.NET page
-- The user control does not have html, body, or form elements in it.
-These elements must be in the hosting page.
-- You can use the same HTML elements (except the html, body, or form elements) and Web controls on a user control.